Executive Cyber Security Awareness Training Course

 Advanced Java Security

-In addition to introducing the security components of Standard Java Edition, this course addresses security challenges within Java Enterprise Edition (JEE) and web services.
-The discussion of specific services is grounded in the fundamentals of cryptography and secure communication.
-Through various exercises, participants explore declarative and programmatic security techniques in JEE, while examining both transport-layer and end-to-end security for web services.
-All components are demonstrated through practical exercises, allowing attendees to hands-on test the relevant APIs and tools.
+This course introduces the security components of Standard Java Edition while addressing security challenges in Java Enterprise Edition (JEE) and web services.
+The discussion begins with the fundamentals of cryptography and secure communication.
+Participants will explore declarative and programmatic security techniques in JEE through practical exercises, and examine both transport-layer and end-to-end security for web services.
+All components are demonstrated via hands-on exercises, allowing participants to experiment with the discussed APIs and tools firsthand.

-The course also examines the most common and severe programming flaws associated with the Java language and platform, along with web-related vulnerabilities.
-Beyond typical bugs made by Java programmers, the covered security vulnerabilities encompass both language-specific issues and problems arising from the runtime environment.
-Each vulnerability and its corresponding attack vectors are illustrated through accessible exercises, followed by recommended coding guidelines and potential mitigation strategies.
+The curriculum also covers the most common and critical programming flaws and web-related vulnerabilities in the Java language and platform.
+Beyond typical errors made by Java developers, the course addresses security vulnerabilities stemming from both language-specific issues and the runtime environment.
+These vulnerabilities and associated attacks are illustrated through accessible exercises, followed by recommended coding guidelines and mitigation strategies.

 Participants attending this course will